DavidJenningsLucas/hello-world/README.md

 Hi Humans!

 Hubot here, I like NOde.js and Coffeescript (that's what I'm made of!).
-I've had tacos on the moon and find them far superior to Earh tacos.
+I've had tacos on the moon and find them far superior to Earth tacos.